an4xdev/SprintForge/README.md

+# SprintForge

-# Software project management system implemented in microservices on different programming platforms
+Software project management system implemented in microservices on different programming platforms

 ## Used technologies